What is Dual Credit?

 Process for Applying to the Dual Credit Program

-Student interested in taking dual credit classes should request an appointment with their high school counselor.
+Students interested in taking dual credit classes should request an appointment with their high school counselor.

-- Complete a DCCCD application
+- Complete a Dallas College application

 - Take the TSI Assessment Pretest or see if you meet TSI requirements with your PSAT or STAAR EOC scores